kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     docker pull quay.io/kgibm/fedorawasdebug
     ```

-The following section on `podman` should be skipped since you are using Docker Desktop.
-The next section for Docker Desktop is [Start with Docker Desktop](#start-with-docker-desktop).

 ## Start the container

 Depending on whether you installed `podman` or Docker Desktop, start the container: